 The idea of linking the estuaries of Forth and Clyde by a navigable canal had long been mooted.
 In the 1680s John Adair worked on such a survey (see p.
 56), and in 1719 John Strachey saw clear economic benefits.
-Use when engaged on a survey in 1726 that Alexander Gordon learnt of the discoveries at Shirva (see p.
+It was when engaged on a survey in 1726 that Alexander Gordon learnt of the discoveries at Shirva (see p.
 76).
 From the depiction on Clement Lempriere's map of Scotland (1731) of what is likely to be Gordon's proposed route, we can see that it involved a sequence of long straight stretches and sharp turns, from the mouth of the River Carron in the east to the vicinity of modern Clydebank in the west.
 The scheme was not implemented; dissenting voices viewed it as lacking obvious economic advantages.
-In 1741 we find Sir John Clerk inviting the architect William Adam, who had gone over the ground with Gordon in 1726, to comment on a new proposal.50
+In 1741 we find Sir John Clerk inviting the architect William Adam, who had gone over the ground with Gordon in 1726, to comment on a new proposal.

 As the Industrial Revolution gathered pace, the impetus returned, led by the iron- and coal-masters of the Forth Valley, who aimed to speed the westwards movement of raw materials to the Firth of Clyde, and of manufactured goods to new markets in North America.
-In 1763 the route was surveyed afresh by John Smeaton.51 Finance was raised by subscriptions and landowners were assuaged by promises of monetary compensation.
-Sir Lawrence Dundas, whose estates at Kerse (Grangemouth) and Castlecary (including Seabegs) lay conveniently along its route,52 became chairman of the Committee overseeing the construction work.53 John Smeaton was appointed Engineer-in-chief, Robert Mackell Resident,54 and Mr Laurie Surveyor.55 progress which was beset with difficulties over physical obstacles such as the Dullatur Bog and by landowning disputes.
-In July 1790 its completion was marked by a ceremony at Bowling, where the then chairman of the Committee emptied into the Clyde a hogshead of seawater filled at Grangemouth.57 Building the canal involved a number of locks, basins and viaducts, with associated buildings for lock- and bridge-keepers and the stabling of horses.58
+In 1763 the route was surveyed afresh by John Smeaton.
+Finance was raised by subscriptions and landowners were assuaged by promises of monetary compensation.
+Sir Lawrence Dundas, whose estates at Kerse (Grangemouth) and Castlecary (including Seabegs) lay conveniently along its route, became chairman of the Committee overseeing the construction work.53 John Smeaton was appointed Engineer-in-chief, Robert Mackell Engineer Resident, and Mr Laurie Surveyor.

+Construction began at Grangemouth on the Forth, where in June 1768 Sir Lawrence Dundas dug out the first spadeful of earth.
+The Minute Books of the Committee provide a closely dated commentary on progress which was beset with difficulties over physical obstacles such as the Dullatur Bog and by landowning disputes.
+In July 1790 its completion was marked by a ceremony at Bowling, where the then chairman of the Committee emptied into the Clyde a hogshead of seawater filled at Grangemouth.
+Building the canal involved a number of locks, basins and viaducts, with associated buildings for lock- and bridge-keepers and the stabling of horses.